wc-ex/wcex/doc/guide/en/Begin/Get started quickly.md

 </template>
 ```

-As you can see, this is a normal HTML file, and its only requirement is that it must use \<template\> as the root tag.
+As you can see, this is a normal HTML file, and the only requirement is that it must have \<template\> as the root tag.

-> For knowledge about _template_, you can refer to: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template, This is the standard W3C specification, WCEX uses the standardized native Web Component specification to implement, and many technical points may be used in the future, all of which belong to the standard specification.
-So you can take a look at the specifications in advance, most of which can be found here: https://developer.mozilla.org/en-US/docs/Web/Web_Components
+> For more information about the template, you can refer to: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template, This is a standard W3C specification, WCEX uses a standardized native Web Component specification to implement, and many technical points may be used in the future, all of which belong to the standard specification.
+So you can take a look at the relevant specifications in advance, and most of them can be found here: https://developer.mozilla.org/en-US/docs/Web/Web_Components

-Okay, now that everything we need is done, let's actually get up and running.
+Okay, now that we've got everything we need done, let's get it up and running.

-### Open in a browser
+### Open in your browser

-As we covered in the previous chapter, one of the main things WCEX does is dynamic loading, which we hate for complex packaging and environment configuration.
-So the next thing is simple.
+As we mentioned in the previous chapter, one of the main things WCEX does is that it is loaded dynamically, and we hate complicated packaging, environment configurations.
+So the rest is simple.
 You have many ways.
-You can get it running.
-Just put the above two files into any static WEB or even Github or NPM.
-These methods are described below:
+You can get it up and running.
+Just put the above two files in any static WEB, even Github or NPM.
+Here's how to do it:

 #### Start the local HTTP service

-- The easiest way is to install a fast HTTP server tool with npm
+- The easiest way to do this is to install a fast HTTP server tool with npm

 ```shell
 npm install -g http-server
 ```

-- Then start in the directory just now, on the command line, go to your directory, and run the following command.
+- Then start in the directory you just wanted, and on the command line, go to your directory and run the following command.

 ```shell
 http-server
 ```

-- You can see that your HTTP server has been started on port 8080, now open a browser and type in the address bar:
+- You can see that your HTTP server is already up on port 8080, now open your browser and type in the address bar:

 ```
 http://localhost:8080
 ```

-Now you can see Hello World, of course, you can use any kind of HTTP server you like, nginx, lighttpd....
+Now you can see **Hello World**, of course, you can use any HTTP server you like, nginx, lighttpd...

 > Okay, next.
 You can open your browser's debugging window.
-Looking at your component in the DOM, this is the internal structure of a standardized Web component.
-Here you may be able to see the second main feature of WCEX: **Intuitive**.
-Due to the abandonment of VDOM and the template engine, the native implementation and the standardized implementation, you will find that the DOM structure you see in the debug window is basically the same as the structure in the template, which is very conducive to us to observe and debug problems, through the debug window, you can do almost everything you want, observe data changes, send events, change data, and so on.
+Take a look at your component in the DOM, which is the internals of a standardized Web Component.
+Here you may be able to see the second major feature of WCEX: Intuitive.
+By abandoning the VDOM and the template engine, using the native implementation and following a standardized implementation, you will find that the DOM structure you see in the debug window is basically the same as the structure in the template, which is very beneficial for us to observe and debug problems, and through the debug window, you can do almost everything you want, watch the data change, send events, change the data, and so on.
 In order to achieve this goal as much as possible.
-WCEX implementation also did a lot of details, such as in WCEX's **if** and **for** structure, the implemented DOM is siblical, rather than adding another layer of wrapper elements, which is very conducive to our consistency and **intuitive** of CSS and data structure access elements.
+There are also many details in the WCEX implementation, such as the implementation of the DOM in the **if** and **for** structure of WCEX, instead of adding another layer of wrapper elements, which is very conducive to the consistency and **intuitiveness** of the elements accessed by CSS and data structures.

-#### Direct preview via web
+#### Preview directly over the web

-If you submit the above files to **github** or publish the package through npm, you can access it directly through the CDN, and we have made a widget to help you preview directly, this tool uses **jsdelivr** as the CDN.
+If you submit the above files to github or publish the package via npm, you can access it directly through the CDN, and we have made a widget to help you preview it directly, this tool uses jsdelivr as the CDN.
-For specific access formats and descriptions, see https://www.jsdelivr.com/
+For more information about the access format and description, please refer to: https://www.jsdelivr.com/

-- NPM access, please replace your own package name.
+- For NPM access, please replace your own package name.

 ```
 https://wc-ex.com/go?npm/@wcex/example-basic/index.html